 Regardless of which strategy you use, every keyword you optimize for should relate to your app.
 It does your puzzle game no good to target phrases like “RPG adventure game” because people who search for this term won’t download a puzzle game, even if it ranks number one.

-The Major Differences Between the Apple App and Google Play Stores in Terms of Keyword Volume
+2 Major Differences Between the Apple App and Google Play Stores in Terms of Keyword Volume

 It’s important to remember that the Apple App and Google Play environments are very different.
 As such, ASO keyword research should be conducted differently on each platform.